aham-oudeis/Training/launch_school/RB170-Networking-Foundations/Notes/internet_protocol.md

 2. Data encapsulation in the form of packets

 ## Routing capability
 Since the IP addresses are hierarchical and logical, the process of locating a specific id address is more manageable.
-That means, using different parts of the IP address, routers can figure out which router to send the data.
+The overall network is divided into logical subnetworks creating a network heirarchy.
+The IP address of a device must fall within a range of addresses available to the local network that the device is connected to.
+This hierarchy enables the routers to figure out which next device to send the data to, without having a record of every device.

 Sub-netting is the mechanism for dividng the IP address into heirarchical subnetworks.

+Bascially, all routers on the network have a local routing table.
+Routers examine the destination IP address of the IP packet and matches it against the list of network addresses in its routing table.
+The matching network determines where in the network hierarchy the subnet exists.
+This kind of mechanism is used to determine the best route for the IP packet.

 In contrast, MAC addresses are flat and burned-in.
 While a device's MAC address is permanent, a device's IP address is relative to the network it is connected to.

 __Internet Protocol__
 * The dominant protocol (for the Internet layer)  that is responsible for the communication between hosts in different networks.